 If you’ve had frostbite that has damaged your skin, or if you use your fingers and hands a lot if you’re a musician, for example, or you do a lot of typing it can cause Raynaud’s.
 Smoking also increases your risk of developing it.

-One in 50 men and one in 16 women who have Raynaud’s typically those aged between 25 and 55 go on to develop scleroderma.
+One in 50 men and one in 16 women who have Raynaud’s - typically those aged between 25 and 55 go on to develop scleroderma (ii) .
 This condition affects the immune system, blood vessels and connective tissue, and makes the skin on the hands and feet tight, stiff, puffy and shiny, a result of the body producing too much collagen.
 It can also affect internal organs such as the lungs, bowel, heart and kidneys.

 Other symptoms include joint discomfort, swallowing problems, diarrhoea, bloating, constipation and little calcium deposits under the skin, which can cause ulceration of the fingertips.
-According to the Raynaud’s & Scleroderma Association, Raynaud’s can be the first symptom of scleroderma and may develop many years before other symptoms.
+According to the NHS, Raynaud’s is often the first symptom of a type of scleroderma called limited systemic sclerosis (vi).

 This autoimmune condition affects the sweat, saliva and tear glands, making them inflamed.
 Two of the main symptoms are dry eyes and dry mouth.
-It mostly affects women aged between 40 and 60.
-According to Arthritis Research UK, up to half a million people in the UK are affected, some of who also have Raynaud’s.
+It mostly affects women aged between 40 and 60 (viii).
+It’s thought that up to half a million people in the UK are affected (ix), with some also having Raynaud’s.

 Vibration white finger